 Wrapping-up

 GFSI is not merely an acronym in the food industry; it serves as a global superhero for food safety regulations.
 Rather than a simple checklist, it is a transformative force for prominent food brands.
-Moreover, it safeguards public health, ensuring that we can enjoy our meals without worry.
+Moreover, it safeguards public health, ensuring we can enjoy our meals without worry.

 GFSI’s future lies in expanding its scope to address emerging issues in the food industry, such as traceability, authenticity, and the role of technology in monitoring and controlling foodborne risks.
 By continually reviewing and updating its benchmarked standards, GFSI will continue to play a crucial role in promoting food safety on a global scale.